Life Lessons from Nerdy Gamers

 The many faces of Day, alias Sean Plott!

-Since my son took his first breath, I realized that the young ones were closer to the divine and closer to the truth of life.
-My greatest life lessons would most likely come from suspending my beliefs and listening to them.
+Since my son took his first breath, I realized that the young ones were closer to the divine and closer to the truth of life than any adult.
+My greatest life lessons would come from suspending my beliefs and listening to them.
 It was pretty easy for me.
 Children’s words and ideas just made sense.

 Adults, on the other hand, rarely made sense.
 At times, my training would get in the way — my training of what a child’s behavior should look like.
 But the more I watched my children, the easier it became to see the grown-ups’ beliefs as simply lies.
 Rules were made up to control our natural free spirit because our free minds and bodies aggravated people who had long killed off their spirits.
 Children are born wise, not educated.
 Children are born spiritual, not religious.
 Children are born with love inside; they have to learn to hate from their parents and teachers.